Dracula (1979 film): Plot

 Now aided by Jonathan, the doctors realize that the only way to save Lucy is by destroying Dracula.
 They manage to locate his coffin within the grounds of Carfax Abbey, but the vampire is waiting for them.
 Despite it being daylight, Dracula is still a very powerful adversary.
 Dracula escapes their attempts to kill him, bursts into the asylum to free the captive Lucy and also scolds his slave, Milo Renfield, for warning the others about him.
 Renfield apologizes and pleads for his life, but Dracula kills him by breaking his neck.
 Dracula makes preparations to return to Transylvania with Lucy.

 Harker and Van Helsing board the ship carrying Dracula and Lucy as cargo bound for Transylvania.
 Below decks, Harker and Van Helsing find Dracula and Lucy sleeping in a coffin.
 Van Helsing attempts to stake Dracula, but Lucy protests, waking Dracula.
-In the struggle, Van Helsing is fatally wounded by Dracula as he is impaled with the stake intended for the vampire.
+In the struggle, Van Helsing is fatally wounded by Dracula, as he is impaled with the stake intended for the vampire.
 Dracula now concentrates his attention on Harker.
 Van Helsing uses his remaining strength to throw a hook attached to a rope, tied to the ship's rigging, into Dracula's back.
-Harker seizes his chance and hoists the count up through the cargo hold to the top of the ship's rigging, where he dies a painful death when the rays of the sun burn his body.
+Harker seizes his chance and hoists the count up through the cargo hold to the top of the ship's rigging, where he apparently dies a painful death when the rays of the sun burn his body.

 Van Helsing dies from his wounds.
 Lucy is now apparently herself again.
-Lucy smiles enigmatically as she notices Dracula's cape blow away into the horizon.
+Lucy smiles enigmatically as she notices Dracula's cape blow away into the horizon, hinting that Dracula may have survived.